 Garage Gains New Design and Storage

-Back when this La Grange Park family remodeled their kitchen, they worked with Normandy Designer Ann Stockard.
-So when it was time to renovate their garage, they knew that she was the right designer for the job.
+When this La Grange family remodeled their kitchen, they worked with Normandy and enjoyed their experience and loved the results.
+So when it was time to renovate their garage, they knew that we were the right fit for the job.
 As it stood, their two-car garage was undersized and lacked any sort of suitable storage space.
-Ann’s creative thinking and eye for architectural detail allowed them to gain the garage space they needed while improving the exterior aesthetic of their home.
+Our creative thinking and eye for architectural detail allowed them to gain the garage space they needed while improving the exterior aesthetic of their home.

 Overall, the new garage was enlarged to be 24 feet wide, and two large dormers with pull down stairs were also incorporated to make the garage attic a usable storage space.
-Ann also took care to ensure that every architectural detail matched the colonial style home.
+Our design team also took care to ensure that every architectural detail matched the colonial style home.

 “Details like the slate roof, copper gutters and fiberglass columns match existing details, making the garage look like an original part of the home,” noted our team.
 “We also selected coach lights that were the right scale – it was important that they fit the addition.”
 “And the coach lights on the front of the home were also replaced so that everything coordinated.”